andrewplummer/Sugar/CAUTION.md

   - `Object.isObject` will now no longer return true for class instances for the same reasons listed above.
 This also was intended behavior but was defective.

 - Level: Minor
+  - Enumerable methods on object will now coerce primitive types.
+This means that `Object.findAll('foo')` will now treat `'foo'` as `new String('foo')`.
+This is reversed from the previous behavior which would error on primitive types and coerce objects to primitive types where possible.

+- Level: Minor
   - Date ranges that have an end that is less than the start are now no longer considered invalid, and can be iterated across in exactly the same manner.
 This means that ranges can now be iterated in reverse and .start and .end are no longer equivalent to .min and .max.

 - Level: Minor